gunsugunaydin/AskJS/README.md

 ## Purpose and Roadmap

 The purpose of this project is to provide a new and playful way to engage with your loved ones.
-It aims to offer a guide on how to create fun interactions.
 If you find yourself wondering how to entertain or tease someone each month, this project provides a simple and intuitive UI.
 You can customize it by changing names, colors, and GIFs to create unique interactions.
-For example, Project 2 was created by modifying Project 1 slightly.
+For example, project 2 was created by modifying project 1 slightly.
 In the future, consider adding new versions of this JS project that include a new question each month for your loved ones.

 ## Project 1: AskJS_01